 \subsection{Mean stress at rupture and elastic modulus}

 As we performed relatively standard tensile tests (the most exotic feature being to monitor them with an infrared camera), we here also provide some of the mechanical constants of our skin samples.
 From Fig.\,\ref{fig:force_disp}, showing for specimen V the measured force $F$ versus displacement $\Delta l$ plot, one can, in particular, estimate a mean stress $\overline{\sigma}_\text{f}$ at rupture by computing $\overline{\sigma}_\text{f}=F/(hd_0)$ at the onset of the fracture.
 Here, $h$ is the thickness of the sample and $d_0$ is its initial unbroken width.
 Note that this stress value does not account for any stress concentration, so that the actual stress shall reach, locally, higher values, around the initial crack tip or at the scale of the skin's collagen fibers (i.e., the main dry constituent of the dermis).
 The strength of our samples ranged from about $9$ to $19$\,MPa, which is rather logically comparable to the strength of individual collagen fibers (e.g.,\,\cite{single_fiber}).
-From the force versus displacement plots, an elastic (Young) modulus $E$ of the skin samples can also be estimated, from the approximately constant ratio $E = F l_0/(hd_0\Delta l)$ that holds as the sample is loaded elastically, and where $l_0$ is the initial sample length between the two grips.
+From the force versus displacement plots, an elastic (Young) modulus $E$ of the skin samples can also be estimated, from the approximately constant ratio $E = F l_0/(hd_0\Delta l)$ that holds as the sample is loaded elastically.
+In this expression, $l_0$ is the initial sample length between the two grips.
 We derived $E$ in the range of $20$ to $110$\,MPa.